UAA CHD Project ECHO

 The Alaska Vaccine ECHO is a virtual learning network intended for clinical care providers involved in the distribution and administration of vaccinations to interface with a team of medical and education experts in Alaska.
 Each session will include a brief didactic presentation followed by Q&A, and guided discussion or case presentation as an integral part of the learning experience.When is this ECHO?3rd Tuesday every month, from 2:00pm - 3:00pm AKSTTo join, register for Alaska Vaccine ECHO.

-The Behavioral Interventions for Early Childhood (BIEC) ECHO is a virtual learning network for professionals supporting children from birth through seven years of age whom experience challenging behaviors and need additional behavioral supports.
-ECHO clinics include didactic and case-based learning where complex situations are discussed with real-time advice from a multidisciplinary team of specialists.How will the Behavioral Interventions for Early Childhood ECHO help me?Regular, convenient access to UAA CHD affiliated facilitators will help participants increase knowledge about:
+The Behavioral Interventions for Every Child (BIEC) ECHO is a virtual learning network for professionals supporting children birth through eighteen years who experience challenging behaviors and need additional behavioral supports.
+ECHO clinics include didactic and case-based learning where you can discuss complex situations and receive real-time advice from a multidisciplinary team of specialists.When is this ECHO?Every other Thursday, Nov 17th - Dec 15th and Jan 12th - Mar 23rd, from 11:00am - 12:00pm AKST.

 - Brain Injury ECHO for Individuals and Family MembersThe Brain Injury ECHO for individuals and family members is a free virtual learning environment where a hub panel of Advocates and Providers share their knowledge through presentations and Q&A sessions.Who is on the hub panel?The rotating hub panel includes individuals with brain injury, family members, a Licensed Professional Counselor, a Physical Therapist, Occupational Therapist, Long Term Care Ombudsman, a Case Manager, and Certified Brain Injury Specialists.When is this ECHO?Every 3 weeks on Tuesday from 2:00pm to 3:30pm (Alaska time).8 sessions will be held in 2022 from January 11th to June 7th.What happens during sessions?Each session is designed to help increase knowledge in a supportive and positive environment.
 In fact, ECHO has an 'all teach, all learn' motto.
 We know everyone attending has had unique experiences and can provide helpful insights.
 Therefore, participants are encouraged to join in and offer their input alongside the hub panel.The first half of each session has a presentation on brain injury topics (e.g. accommodations, assistive technology, how vision is impacted by brain injury, potential therapies, exercise to help recovery, anxiety & coping skills after brain injury).The second half is for your questions.
 You can submit a Key Question in advance, such as a current concern or experience you/your family member is having.
 You present this question to the group during the session and then both participants and the hub team offer recommendations.
 If no Key Question has been submitted then the floor is open for all participants to ask any questions they may have.